Lane United FC: 2021

-After a whole year of waiting, Lane United FC finally opened up play at Civic Park on May 29, 2021.
-The opening match lived up to the hype with a great atmosphere as the Reds kicked off their season up with a thrilling 3-3 draw with Portland side International Portland Select FC in a non-league friendly.
+Lane United FC opened up play at Civic Park on May 29, 2021.
+The opening match resulted in a 3-3 draw with Portland side International Portland Select FC in a non-league friendly.

 After initially hiring Manny Martins to manage the team, Martins left prior to the start of the league season for the Head Coaching position with the Utah State Women's Team.
 Lane United brought on Jason Carney, also the Director of Coaching for the FC Portland Soccer Academy, to fill the void.

 From there, the season was in full swing and was filled with many highs including The Reds first win at Civic Park on June 19 in a 3-0 win against OVF Alliance.
 The main highlight was the club winning the 2021 Oregon Open Cup, the first-ever piece of silverware for LUFC.
 After a 3-0 semi-final win against FC Swoosh that included a brace from Reds midfielder Henry Cromack, Lane United took down USL2 league foe OVF Alliance 4-2 in penalty kicks after the initial 90 minutes ended nil-nil.
 Goalkeeper Albert Escuin made several crucial saves during the game and stopped one of the penalties to earn Man of the Match honors.

 Unfortunately for Lane, the league season in USL League Two did not have the same success as in the Oregon Open Cup, as the club finished fourth in the Northwest Division.
 The Reds, however, did have some standout players in the 2021 season including the team's leading goal-scorer from Spain, José Carlos González who finished the USL League Two season with 6 goals along with providing one assist.
 The Reds also saw the emergence of 17 year-old Canadian Henry Cromack, who was on target with 3 goals and 1 assist during league play, along with his two goals in the Oregon Open Cup semifinal.
 Albert Escuin was also another notable player for the Reds as he made a staggering 46 saves in 8 matches.
 All three players were named to the USL League Two Western Conference Team of the Year.

+2025

+In the summer of 2025 the club announced it was disbanding to make way for Sporting Cascades FC in USL League One.
+The ownership of the League One club stated that they could continue to use the branding for the women's team, and may revive the League Two side in the future.